BranislavPecher/DENI/README.md

 # Fighting Randomness with Randomness: Mitigating Optimisation Instability of Fine-Tuning using Delayed Ensemble and Noisy Interpolation

+This repository contains the experiments and the proposed mitigation method for the paper: "Fighting Randomness with Randomness: Mitigating Optimisation Instability of Fine-Tuning using Delayed Ensemble and Noisy Interpolation" accepted at EMNLP'24 findings ([preprint](https://arxiv.org/abs/2406.12471)).

 ## Dependencies and local setup

 The code in this repository uses Python.
 The required dependencies are specified in the `requirements.txt`.